motioneye-project/motioneyeos/board/solidrun/macchiatobin/readme.txt

  - U-Boot v2017.03

 At the moment mainline support for the board is a work in progress.
-Mainline kernel 4.14 with provided patches enables eth2 in 1Gb (RJ45
+Mainline kernel 4.15 enables eth2 in 1Gb (RJ45 connector J5) and
-connector J5) and eth0 in 10Gb (SFP connector J15).
-The vendor BSP
+eth0 in 10Gb (SFP connector CON15 and RJ45 connector CON16).
-enables more hardware features out of the box, e.g. all the network interfaces.
+The vendor BSP enables more hardware features out of the box, e.g. all the network interfaces.

 To use the mainline BSP run the following commands: